and thank you for stopping by, taking an interest in my blog. I am the 'relentless hunter and gatherer of soothing beauty, great and small'

 I love random stuff, this is an image I found online, back in 2013.
 Like a tube map after an earthquake.

 This radio advertisement was inspired by a story from my mother.
-When she was a young mother, she took her little sister and her toddler on a trip into town.
-On her lap she carried the infant, who was chatting quite … Continue reading
+When she was a young mother, she took her little sister and her toddler on a trip into town by train.
+On her lap my mother carried the infant, who … Continue reading